10 Amazing Natural Attractions in Vava'u

-Stunning Natural Sights in Vava’u
+Natural, Cultural and Historical Sights in Vava’u

-It’s the nature that entices many to the breathtaking 52 islands of Vava’u in Tonga.
-Not only are the commanding views from the islands’ various lookouts a reason to explore the great outdoors, but it’s what’s between the islands that give travellers a heightened appreciation for nature.
-The waters of Vava’u harbour beautiful coral gardens, sea caves, dive sites and refuge for humpback whales to raise their young.
-See some of the natural attractions in Vava’u that you can experience in the list below!
+The nature and culture entice many to the breathtaking 52 islands of Vava’u in Tonga.
+Not only are the commanding views from the islands’ various lookouts a reason to explore the great outdoors but it’s what’s between the islands that give travellers a heightened appreciation for the nature and culture of this island group.
+The waters of Vava’u harbour beautiful coral gardens, sea caves and a refuge for humpback whales to raise their young, while an intriguing history of māna’ia and royals bewitch the land.
+See some of the best cultural sights and natural attractions in this guide to sightseeing in Vava’u!

 1. Swallows Cave

-A top snorkelling spot and a priority on most boat tours’ itineraries in Vava’u, Swallows Cave is a stunning natural attraction.
+A top snorkelling spot and a priority on most boat tours’ itineraries in Vava’u, Swallows Cave (‘Ana Pekapeka) is a stunning natural attraction.
 Carved into the side of Kapa Island, this towering cave provides a safe place to hide for large schools of fish, which make astonishing patterns in the water when you snorkel with them.
-Check out some of the tours that will take you there in the 10 Best Boat Tours of Vava’u.
+Check out some of the tours that will take you there in the 10 Best Boat & Sailing Tours of Vava’u.

 10 Amazing Natural Attractions in Vava'u(c) tongapocketguide.com

-4. Mt Talau
+2. Mt Talau

 10 Amazing Natural Attractions in Vava'u(c) tongapocketguide.com